All Episodes

 U.S. workers are being told this H-1B worker is being brought in because there's a shortage of your skills.

-And by the way, there's no real job on the other side because, you know, the job market, right?
+And by the way, there's no real job on the other side because you know the job market, right?

 It's devastating on multiple fronts.

-But what economists have done is they've manipulated their discussion around job loss and they've sort of dismissed what those individual losses are to those people who do lose their jobs, whether it's training their replacement or because the job market's lousy or as we've got young people graduating now competing against guest workers on optional platforms.
+But what economists have done is they've manipulated their discussion around job loss and they've sort of dismissed what those individual losses are to those people who do lose their jobs, whether it's training their replacement or because the job market's lousy, or as we've got young people graduating now competing against guest workers on optional practical training, foreign workers that are being imported that has nothing to do with shortages or anything like that.

-That's what we know from the 0708 recession when when people graduated in a bad market they never recover throughout their career.
+That's what we know from the 07-08 recession when people graduated in a bad market.

-So economists have really taken that um and and twisted it and so you see these you know major think tanks just kind of blow off you know the concerns that workers had.
+And so you see these major think tanks just kind of blow off the concerns that workers had.

-And there's a parallel here you know with with what happened in the in the blue in the blue collar you know sort of rust belt where for years we were told it was no big deal that these you know cities you know in West Virginia and and ohio and Pennsylvania shrunk because manufacturing got offshore no they'll just find other jobs they'll learn how to code or do something else you know the the the labor market is dynamic, the American economy is dynamic and it'll keep creating jobs.
+And there's a parallel here with what happened in the blue-collar sort of rust belt, where for years we were told it was no big deal that these cities in West Virginia and Ohio and Pennsylvania shrunk because manufacturing got offshored.

 So they're looking at kind of the top line, like unemployment rates and maybe employment overall.

-But they're not looking at the quality of the jobs nor the real job loss.
+They're not looking at the quality of the jobs nor the real job loss.

 I'm not an economist, but I know the issues and know the data very well.